fluxcd/website/content/en/blog/2021-04-29-may-update.md

 2021](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/)**
 and because we are now an incubating project Flux will have a booth at the project pavilion for the first time!
-Stop by the booth to chat with us and [get our booth schedule](https://bit.ly/Flux_KubeConEU2021) of talks with various users, contributors, and maintainers.
+Stop by the booth to chat with us and [check out our booth schedule](https://bit.ly/Flux_KubeConEU2021) of talks with various users, contributors, and maintainers.

 The Flux maintainers will be speaking during the conference as well: